ienai-SPACE/MScThesis_IENAI.jl/docs/src/how-to guide/example0.md

 ## Geometry input .obj file example

-As mentioned in the *Input/Output discussion*, it is essential that all triangular facets follow the same wind-up scheme.
+As mentioned in the [Inputs/Outputs discussion](@ref), it is essential that all triangular facets follow the same wind-up scheme.
 For this, an *.obj* file exported from *Blender* (after wind-up scheme unification) is a fast method to ensure input correctness.

 ```
 # Blender 3.5.1